Flederossi/eme/README.md

 - the expression (`char *`)
 - the error (`int *`)

-The error is set to -1 and the output to 0 if an invalid expression is detected.
-Otherwise the error is 0 and the output is the calculated result.
+The error is set to -1 and the output to 0, if an invalid expression is detected.
+Otherwise the error is set to 0 and the output is the calculated result.